Ashishkasaudhan/Aws-microservice-components/README.md

 #### [Amazon efs](https://aws.amazon.com/efs/)
 **_Note: For VPC and EKS Module, We have taken reference from official terraform registry._**

+___
 We are using **Terragrunt** as IAC tool.
 The initial purpose of Terragrunt was to fill in a few gaps in Terraform’s functionality, and it has continuously expanded with new features.
-Although Terraform has evolved to support more advanced feature sets, it still has room for improvement.
-Only Terragrunt brings the following rich feature set to the table:
+The main benifit Terragrunt provides is the de-coupling of terraform module along with state files.Each Services used in this solution having its own state file.
+Terragrunt brings the following rich feature set to the table:

 * Explicit dependencies: Share your state easily
 * Automatic Atlantis config generation: Eliminates toil